topseed/topseed-videos/tut/labD/LabD.md

 - Optional: Review slides https://1595566120.rsc.cdn77.org/slidesDBind/

-# Lab:Hands on DataBinding component`
+# Lab: Hands on DataBinding component

 - <https://github.com/topseed/topseed/tree/master/webApp/www/members/LABD>
 The lab is in the topseed that you downloaded.